Crousus/senty-kafka/README.md

 <u>Goal</u>: Register and validate a user who can then place an order to monitor a YouTube video and receive comment milestone email updates.

-1. Register user with real email and approved company by posting to http://localhost:8096/registration with the following JSON body:
+1. Register user with real email and approved company (please use "HSG" or "Porsche") by posting to http://localhost:8096/registration with the following JSON body:

 ```
 {
-  "company": "PORSCHE",
+  "company": "HSG",
   "firstName": "John",
   "lastName": "Doe",
-  "email": "your email",
+  "email": "your.actual@email.com",
   "password": "mypassword"
 }
 ```

-// TODO: Provide company
+You should receive a 200 with a response similar to: `{"status":"completed", "traceId": "d4a1a0f6-8f01-4c03-8a0c-5229aa8654f7"}`.

 In the `registration` service on Camunda (http://localhost:8096/camunda/app/welcome/default/#!/login ; log in with username and password: `demo`), we can now see a new token that waits for email verification.
 Because the company is on a list of approved companies, the token waits at the merge